Sparsh1812/AI-Banner-Generator/systemarchitecture.md

 ## How this works:
 This Flask app dynamically generates image banners based on user-provided themes, color palettes, and target resolutions.
-It leverages a large language model (LLM), specifically Gemini, and potentially an image generation model (possibly Flux).
+It leverages the Gemini large language model (LLM) for text-based tasks and utilizes the Flux model for image generation.
 Here's a detailed breakdown of its system design:

 1. **Template Management:**
     - The app uses a predefined set of `TEMPLATES` (a list of dictionaries).
 Each template specifies object placements (text and images) for different resolutions and image counts.
 These act as layout blueprints.